City Council’s 6.4% Rate Hike and New Parcel Taxes Drive Big Bills

 Berkeley’s Budget Strain: When High Staffing Levels Become a Structural Problem

-We’ve just updated our report, Fiscal Imbalance: Analyzing Berkeley’s Budget Deficit, and the findings underscore a growing challenge for our city: Berkeley employs significantly more staff per resident than any of our East Bay neighbors.
+We’ve just updated our report, Fiscal Imbalance: Analyzing Berkeley’s Budget Deficit, with the information below, see page 5.
+The findings underscore a growing challenge for our city: Berkeley employs significantly more staff per resident than any of our East Bay neighbors.
+In fact, Berkeley has one employee for every 46 residents.

 While staffing levels may reflect Berkeley’s strong commitment to local services, they also reveal a structural cost problem—one that helps explain the city’s persistent budget deficit.